stuckonretro/CRTPi-Project/README.md

 Instructions:

-    Install Retropie and configure your desired content Get the contents of the repo into your root folder (this is hard to do since git-clone won't overwrite, and downloading the zip includes the project folder over root) and overwrite all files
+    Install Retropie and configure your desired content Download the CRTPi-Project.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-Project.zip"
+    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-Project.zip" Remove the zip with the command "sudo rm CRTPi-Project.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks
     Install GPIO hat with RGB output (RetroTINK Ultimate, VGA666, Pi2SCART, RGB-Pi, etc.)
-    Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks
-    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH
+    Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH and input the command "sudo chmod +x -R /opt/retropie/configs/all/*.sh" Launch back into emulationstation (if necessary)
-    Input this command: "sudo chmod +x -R /opt/retropie/configs/all/*.sh" If using a VGA666-based hat (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
+    If using a VGA666-based hat (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)